 This organization gives an opportunity to make a difference by writing petition letters, take actions online and defend people’s human rights and other activities.
 For example; monitoring the international press, translating, undertaking research tasks, participating in online communities, raising funds assisting their human rights educations, supporting human resources and accounting programs, and loaning specialist expertise to an area of their work.

 The homecoming hospice civic association and its members are experts in the area of medicine and work on improving the quality of care for dying people in the Czech Republic.
-Volunteers need to attend a one-year-training program to learn how to help in several areas including being in client families, the accompany of bereaved relatives, Late Afternoon Club, as well as organizing cultural, educational and beneficial events.
+Volunteers (accepted only if they speak Czech at an intermediate level!) need to attend a one-year-training program to learn how to help in several areas including being in client families, the accompany of bereaved relatives, Late Afternoon Club, as well as organizing cultural, educational and beneficial events.

 OPU offers volunteer opportunities to help refugees via organizing events, campaigns, and translations.
 Moreover, OPU provides the long-term cooperation, legal assistance, psychological intervention, projects elaboration and direct dialogue.